 - Recipient of the Iowa Performance Fellowship

 He is active as an orchestral, chamber, and solo performer and has performed with the New England Philharmonic, and the Boston Philharmonic, Cedar Rapids, and Quad Cities Symphony Orchestras.
 Lyman has also performed as featured soloist with the Moscow Chamber Orchestra, PLU Wind Ensemble, PLU Symphony Orchestra, The University Chorale, Choir of the West, the Tacoma Community College Orchestra, and the Tacoma Brass Band.
 He plays throughout the northwest as a member of the Seattle-based Mosaic Brass Quintet.
-He has appeared with the Vashon Opera Orchestra, at the Olympic Music Festival, and plays regularly with Symphony Tacoma, the Tacoma Opera and City Ballet Orchestras, and is on the summer faculty at the Evergreen Music Festival.
-He also serves as director of the Tacoma Young Chamber Players, the South Sound’s premier chamber music experience for high school students.
+He has appeared with the Vashon Opera and Tacoma Symphony Orchestras, at the Olympic Music Festival, and is on the summer faculty at the Evergreen Music Festival.
+He also serves as director of the Tacoma Young Chamber Players, the South Sound’s premier chamber music experience for young adults.